 I write poetry, enjoy public speaking, try to go backpacking for a week in the wilderness every year, and love to play chess.

-I currently live in Singapore, where I work as a postdoctoral researcher at Nanyang Technological University.
+I currently live in Edinburgh, while working as a visiting fellow at the London School of Economics and Political Science.
 I am father to three wonderful children.

 I am dedicated to expanding the use of open source software in the humanities.
 In my own work I use Zotero to archive my digital references, JabRef to manage citations, Zim for notetaking, Vim for editing, git for version control, and markdown and LaTeX for document production.